TL;DR

 Mistake #6

-Frequently asked questions about Google Ads audit
+Frequently asked questions about Google Ads audits

-How often to run Google Ads audit?▼
+How often should I run a Google Ads audit?▼

 - Basic audit (small account, 2-3 campaigns, 1 market): $300-500